emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+findex: signal
 -->

 With ~condition-case~ you assume full control over the behaviour of your code, including how it should deal with errors.
 Put differently, your Elisp will express the intent of "I want to do this, but if I get an error I want to do that instead."
 There are many signals to consider, all of which come from the ~signal~ function.
 These include the symbols ~error~, ~user-error~, ~args-out-of-range~, ~wrong-type-argument~, ~wrong-length-argument~, and ~quit~, in addition to anything else the programmer may consider necessary.
 In the following code blocks, I show you how ~condition-case~ looks like.
-Remember that sometimes you do not do quoting the usual way because of how the underlying form is implemented ([[#h:evaluation-inside-of-a-macro-or-special-form][Evaluation inside of a macro or special form]]).
+Remember that sometimes you do not do quoting the usual way because of how the underlying form is implemented ([Evaluation inside of a macro or special form](#h:evaluation-inside-of-a-macro-or-special-form)).
 The example I am using is the same I had for ~unwind-protect~.

 ```emacs-lisp
 (defun my-prompt-with-temporary-highlight-and-signal-checks ()